Broccoli and Cheese Galette – A Fancy Favorite

 - 1/2 cup cold unsalted Butter (1 stick or 113g), cut into 1/2-inch (12mm) pieces

 - 1/2 teaspoon kosher salt or sea salt

 - 1/4 cup (60ml) cold Water (you may not end up using the full amount)

 - Egg wash (one egg mixed with 2 tablespoons of water) or Heavy Cream, for brushing the crust

 - Make the crust: In a bowl, pinch together the flour, butter, sugar, and salt with your fingertips until most of the big chunks of butter are flattened or broken up and there is no remaining dry flour sections.

 - Incorporate the enough of the cold water into the flour until the mixture binds together and forms a rough ball.
 Knead the ball just until the dough begins to become smooth.
 Don't overwork the dough or else it will become tough.

 - Roll the dough into a ball, and then flatten into a disk.
 Wrap in plastic wrap and chill for at least 30 minutes (can be chilled overnight or frozen for future use).

-- Spreading the mixture out evenly to within about 2 inches (5 cm) of the outside edge.
+- Put the broccoli mixture and grated cheese in the center of the dough circle.
+Spread out to within about 2 inches (5-cm) of the outside edge.
 Fold the edge of the dough over the filling, creasing and folding until completing the circle.
 Brush the crust with the egg wash or heavy cream.